Your e-book has been sent to your email. If you have not received an email please check your spam or enter your correct Email Id.

 7. Working conditions: Details on working hours, travel requirements, work environment or any other relevant details about working conditions.

-A comprehensive job description can help attract qualified candidates by providing them with a clear understanding of what they will be expected to do in their new role while also helping organizations set expectations for employee performance from day one.
+A comprehensive job description can help attract qualified candidates by providing them with a clear understanding of what they will be expected to do in their new role while also helping organisations set expectations for employee performance from day one.

 Hiring Tracker